 Cheesy Potato Soup

 - 2 lbs.
-Red Potatoes-cut into bite sized pieces
+Red Potatoes-cut into bite sized pieces or Yukon Gold

 - 2 stalks celery chopped